 The project is foreseen for 280 children.
 The group rooms are designed to accommodate both 2 to 3 year olds and 3 year olds.
 The internal structure of the building is designed to accommodate people with special needs/limited mobility, following the principles of universal design.
 Young children, mothers with pushchairs and seniors can easily access any part of the site.

 The kindergarten building is formed like Lego blocks: spaces can be transformed, expanded and rearranged according to the needs.
 Even the building’s structure is made of concrete slabs with round windows, like a constructor.

-It is planned to build multi-purpose classrooms, administrative and support rooms, a gym/event hall, a canteen, toilets and other facilities, and an extension of about 500 m2 for a swimming pool of about half a metre deep, which will be able to accommodate up to 20 children at a time.
+It is planned to build multi-purpose classrooms, administrative and support rooms, a gym/event hall, a canteen, toilets and other facilities, and an extension of about 500 m2 for a swimming pool of about half a metre deep, which will be suited to accommodate up to 20 children at a time.